Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 version of `search_key`.

 Note that the contents of `UpdateRequest.value` is the new value of the lookup key and NOT a serialized `UpdateValue` object.
-For the purpose of verification, the update result provides the `UpdatePrefix` structure necessary to reconstruct the `UpdateValue`.
+To aid verification, the update result provides the `UpdatePrefix` structure necessary to reconstruct the `UpdateValue`.

 ## Monitor